Earthues

 Orvus Paste was first used as equine and livestock soap, but quilters and other fiber artists use it as a mild, synthetic soap for textiles.
 It is pH neutral.
 We use it as part of our wool scouring process, and to wash dyed fibers.

-These strips are used to measure the pH of a dyebath or indigo vat sold in packages of 10, 25 or 100 strips with full color indicator.
-The range is from 0-14
+These strips are used to measure the pH of a dyebath or indigo vat.
+The range is from 0-14.
+Box of 100 strips.

 Earthues Cellulose Scour - is designed for use with cellulose fibers and as part of the Silkzorb degumming process.
 It works on cellulose and bast fibers in combination with soda ash and heat and thoroughly cleans cellulose fibers, removing excess wax and other materials which could inhibit the takeup of dye.